MA Entry Only MLS Listing FAQ

 Flat Fee MLS Entry Only Listing Fees & Commissions

 There are none.
 There are no hidden fees at Entry Only New England.
-Our flat fee MLS listing package includes unlimited listing changes and open house announcements for free.
-We allow the maximum number of photos that the MLS will allow, which is 30, at no additional charge.
+Our flat fee MLS listing packages include unlimited listing changes and open house announcements for free.
 You pay only for the services outlined in the listing documents you electronically sign on our website.
-You pay a one-time flat fee when you list, and we do not charge you anything more during the listing period or after.
+You pay a one-time flat fee when you list, and we do not charge you anything more during the listing period, once you sell, or after.
 Should you want to cancel your entry only MLS listing, you’re welcome to do so with no penalty, fee, or ongoing obligation whatsoever.

 No. In a scenario where you find your own buyer or renter that is not represented by an agent, there would be no obligation for you to pay any real estate agent commission fees whatsoever.